Style Advice for Short Men feat. The Modest Man

 We’re going to help you work with what you’ve got to make those inches count.

-Here are the short guy style tips you’ll find:
+Here is the style advice for short men you’ll find:

 - Get inspired with a week in outfit ideas from short guy style blogger, Brock McGoff of The Modest Man

 - Read 9 tips on dressing for your height

 - Watch a video with even more tips from Team SG

 A week with the ever-stylish Brock McGoff of The Modest Man:

 What I love about the wide, weird sphere that is men’s lifestyle stuff online is that it truly feels like there’s room for everyone.
 Style Girlfriend is here helping guys get the inside track on the tips, tricks, and shortcuts to style from a female perspective.

 Other sites target a trendier guy.
 Still, others laser focus their recommendations on the guy seeking style on a major budget (think: ramen for dinner every night-kind of budget).